faelys/pashage/README.md

 - `-f` or `--force`: replace existing secrets without asking
 - `-i` or `--in-place`: when the secret already exists, replace only its first line and re-use the following lines
+- `-m` or `--multiline`: read lines from standard input append after the generated data into the secret file
 - `-n` or `--no-symbols`: generate a secret using only alphanumeric characters
 - `-q` or `--qrcode`: display the secret as a QR-code instead of using the